-One of the age-old criticisms of electric vehicles is to do with ‘limited range’, a phrase that’s usually followed by all sorts of low figures and doom-laden stories about running out of power on the motorway.
+So, you’re considering switching to an EV, but something is holding you back.
+I think I can guess what it is.
+EVs having a ‘limited range’ is one of the age-old criticisms when it comes to the electric switch.
+A phrase that’s usually followed by all sorts of low figures and doom-laden stories about running out of power on the motorway.

 Where did this range anxiety claim come from?

 This is also using data directly driven by sales, and not based on what models and technologies are available at any price point to the consumer with an unlimited budget.
-For example, a mid-range EV in 2011 was the Nissan Leaf, which had a 73 mile range on a single charge.
-In 2022, this figure stood at a 247 mile range on a full battery charge from the Chevrolet Bolt.
+For example, a mid-range EV in 2011 was the Nissan Leaf, which had a 73-mile range on a single charge.
+The newest edition of the Leaf, which was released in 2022, has around 150 miles of range.
+That’s discounting the Leaf e+, which boosts the maximum range to over 220.

-Combine this staggering advance of battery technology with constant infrastructure upgrades increasing charger availability, and you can see how the effective range and ease of charge for EVs has changed dramatically in a very short period of time.
-It’s hard to keep up with these developments, and therefore it’s no wonder that some people keep bringing up data that’s simply outdated.
+Combine this staggering advance of battery technology with constant infrastructure upgrades increasing charger availability, and you can see how the effective range and ease of charge for EVs has changed dramatically in a very short period.
+It’s hard to keep up with these developments, and therefore, it’s no wonder that some people keep bringing up data that’s simply outdated.

 What EV ranges can be achieved now?